bloominstituteoftechnology/React-Todo/README.md

 - [ ] From the home page of your repo, make sure you have your branch selected
 - [ ] Copy the URL and paste it into Canvas

-- `npm install` will pull in all the node_modules you need.
-- `npm start` will start a development server on your `http://localhost:3000`.
-  - If npm asks you to select different port with some error message, just confirm and it will pull it up on port 3001.
-This simply means you have a development server up and running on that port already.

 ### Task 2: MVP

 - **Don't focus on styling yet**.
 We want you to worry about function over form today.